gravitational/gravity/docs/7.x/quickstart.md

 ![Set Capacity](images/gravity-quickstart/setting-capacity.png)

-* The "flavor" of the Cluster, i.e. 1, 2 or 3 nodes.
+* The "flavor" of the Cluster, i.e. small (1 node), medium (2 nodes) or large (5 nodes).
 The installer will provide a CLI command to copy to and execute on each node.
 * Once all nodes report into the Cluster, the installer will proceed setting up Kubernetes.